moneroguides/1x02-setting-up-your-own-node/script.md

 ### CHECKING OUR PROGRESS

 On a 100Mbit connection and writing to an ssd, it's taken me a little over a day to sync the entire blockchain.
-Once it's synced you should see the message "SYNCHRONISED OK".
+Once it's synced you should see the message **SYNCHRONISED OK**.

 We can confirm the status of our nodes by using the command `status`.
 This shows the height of the blockchain and a few other bits, including the number of incoming and outgoing connections.